GOlmedoFormosa/Bullseye/README.md

 1. Go to Product -> Test (command+U), this will run the app and all tests.
 2. Another way is to click the checkmarks and then you will run an specific test or a group of tests.

+## Test-Driven Development

+The basic idea of test-driven development is that rather than writing the test after you write your code, you write your test first.
+Obviously, at first your test will fail because you haven't actually written the code yet.
+But then when you write your code, you have some more confidence that it works exactly the way that you intended it to.
+One of the nice things about test-driven development is that it forces you tu put some thought upfront about how you want your code to work before you write the code.
+It's also a great way to ensure that you definitely take the time to write tests for all your code, instead of forgetting to test some parts.